Global’s Make Some Noise: Making a leading national charity more locally relevant

 They started by conducting interviews to find out what motivates people to support charities, and to engage with digital media.
 They uploaded all their findings to Sprintbase, and then formed insights based on what they’d learned.

 This exercise unearthed some interesting insights about people’s wish to support local charities – rather than national causes – and for greater transparency about where their money goes.
-This desire to contribute to local charities has increased during the pandemic, as people have been doing more shopping locally and seeing greater value in their connection to their local community.
+This desire to contribute to local charities increased during the pandemic, as people did more shopping locally and saw greater value in their connection to their local community.

 Global’s Make Some Noise is now in the process of reviewing all the ideas and deciding which ones to take forward.